 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 8229):

-A TWT scheduled STA that receives a broadcast TWT element in a Beacon frame shall follow the rules defined in this subclause to interact with the TWT scheduling AP.
+A TWT scheduled STA that receives a TWT element with the Broadcast field equal to 1 in a Beacon frame shall follow the rules defined in this subclause to interact with the TWT scheduling AP.
+A TWT element with the Broadcast field equal to 1 is refered to as broadcast TWT element(#8229).

 A TWT scheduled STA should not initiate transmission of frames to the TWT scheduling AP outside of broadcast TWT SPs and within trigger-enabled TWT SPs.